 By 1300 UTC (5 PM local time) on 3 August 2016, the coastal Oman dust-laden front had just crossed the border between Oman and southern Saudi Arabia at 20N, 55E.
 Infrared signatures of clouds oriented along the front were lost by 1800 UTC.
 By this time, the front had come under the influence of southerly flow (and principal source of dust lofting in the missing plume, described in Sect.
 3.1), taking a more northward track along the Saudi/Omani border, moving toward the southern border of the UAE.
 Both visible (Fig. 1a) and true color (Fig. 4a) imagery from the following day show a dust plume which consists of both local and secondary regionally-lofted sources as described, extending through central UAE and nosing offshore into the SG.

 The well-detected and missed dust plumes as observed in juxtaposition on 4 August 2016 contained very different spectral properties across the infrared window where the SWBTD operates.
-Figure 5 shows information from Aqua MODIS and Atmospheric Infrared Sounder (AIRS) instruments.
-Fig. 5a shows the domain of interest via MODIS true color imagery and denotes locations of selected AIRS spectral plots.
+Figure 5 shows information from Aqua MODIS and Atmospheric Infrared Sounder (AIRS) instruments, collected at 0915 UTC.
+Fig. 5a shows the domain of interest via MODIS true color imagery and denotes locations of selected AIRS spectral plots shown in Fig. 5d.
 Locations 1-2 correspond to offshore and onshore locations within the SWBTD-missed dust plume, and Location 3 is within part of the SWBTD-detected dust plume.
-Fig. 5b shows MODIS retrievals of aerosol optical depth (AOD) via the visible-based “Deep Blue” algorithm.
-Fig. 5c shows a field of SWBTD from AIRS, where negative values shown in blue correspond to dust detections.
+Fig. 5b shows MODIS retrievals of aerosol optical depth (AOD) via the visible-based “Deep Blue” algorithm (Hsu et al., 2004; 2013).
+Fig. 5c shows a field of 10.35 – 12.3 m (monochromatic wavelengths; not band-averaged) SWBTD from AIRS, where negative values shown in blue correspond to dust detections.